Clearfacts/FormBundle/README.md

                 // and return as JSON
          }
     }

+include '@TacticsFormBundle/Resources/public/js/tacticsform-autocomplete.js' in your template (needs chosen to work)

 Some tweaks and extra stuff needed.
 But it works.
 Note: you'll need a DataTransformer for this to work.
 Should probably fix that asap.